Want to get your boots on and head into the outdoors but don’t know where to start? This guide to hiking for beginners has all the info you’ll need!

 There are literally a hundred reasons why hiking is awesome but these are just some of the most important ones…

-It helps you appreciate and respect the outdoors – There’s no better way of learning the value of the natural world than by immersing yourself in it hiking.
+It helps you appreciate and respect the outdoors – We think ethical adventures are the answer to a whole lot of problems – there’s no better way of learning to value the natural world than by immersing yourself in it hiking.
 It teaches you about the environment and will likely inspire you to help protect it.

 Hiking is free to everyone and very accessible – You don’t need to find a team, buy a membership, go at a certain time or buy loads of fancy equipment.
-You just need to find a natural setting and want to spend some time outdoors.
+All you need is to find a natural setting and a desire to spend some time outdoors.
 Available to the young, old, men, women, families, individuals, healthy, unhealthy, dogs… you get the picture.
 Oh, and it’s completely free!

 A time to switch off – Put your phones away, forget about social media and leave the emails at home.
 When you’re hiking you just need to think about your surroundings and the people you might be hiking with.

-New to hiking?
-You should also check out our Hiking Tips for Beginners
+If you’re new to hiking you should also check out our Tips for Beginner Hikers

 3. How to plan and prepare for a hike

-Almost everyone can agree the idea of hiking is pretty awesome but for many, it’s the planning that puts them off.
-I will say that to enjoy a hike, especially if you’re a newbie, requires some planning.
-On the positive side, unless you’re embarking on an expedition or a particularly difficult hike the preparation is surprisingly easy, starting with the three steps below.
+Almost everyone can agree the idea of hiking is pretty awesome, but, for many, it’s the planning that puts them off.
+We’ll admit, to enjoy a hike, especially if it’s something new to you, requires a little bit of planning.
+But, unless you’re embarking on an expedition or a particularly difficult hike the preparation is surprisingly easy, starting with these steps below.